American Chemical Society

 Visit the Section's Facebook Page

 Change in the way meeting notices will be sent out.

 The Section spends a substantial amount of money each year for postage on meeting notices.
 At the November 4 meeting we discussed the option of switching to emailed notices.
 Those present at the meeting were strongly in favor of making the switch.
 This notice will be sent out by both US Mail and email.
-We will use both methods for this meeting and the one after this.
-After that, we will only send US Mail notices to those members for whom we do not have an email address and for those who specifically request that they be sent a hardcopy notice.
-Requests to opt in to the hard copy notices should be sent to Dr. Gary D. Anderson, Department of Chemistry, Marshall University, Huntington, WV 25755 or by email to firstname.lastname@example.org.
-If you did not receive an email version of this notice please check with email@example.com to make sure that we have the correct email address for you.
+This is the last notice that will be mailed out to all members of the Section..
+After this, we will only send US Mail notices to those members for whom we do not have an email address and for those who specifically request that they be sent a hardcopy notice.
+Requests to opt in to the hard copy notices should be sent to Dr. Gary D. Anderson, Department of Chemistry, Marshall University, Huntington, WV 25755 or by email to email@example.com.
+If you did not receive an email version of this notice please check with firstname.lastname@example.org to make sure that we have the correct email address for you.